 Madeline loves a good adventure.
 Shortly after graduating from St. Lawrence University with a bachelor's degree in Conservation Biology and Outdoor Studies, she migrated to Colorado to ski and be in the mountains.
-She made the Roaring Fork Valley her home in 2013, moved to the Roaring Fork Valley in 2013 and joined as AAG's Operations Manager in Fall of 2015.
+She made the Roaring Fork Valley her home in 2013 and joined as AAG's Operations Manager in Fall of 2015.

 Manasseh Franklin, Leave the Boys Behind Programming